December 18, 2017

 Case in point: I can't, and don't, paint florals.
 Frankly, I suck at them.

-It makes far more sense to keep working your strengths, making them stronger and yourself unstoppable, than waste valuable energy trying to be like the other guy.
+It makes much more sense to keep working your strengths, making them stronger and yourself unstoppable, than waste valuable energy trying to be like the other guy.

 You know, the one enjoying huge success doing what he or she does better than anyone else?

 Find what comes naturally to you and work like crazy until you become f-ing phenomenal at it.

 No, I'm not recommending that you mass-produce your winners.
 You shouldn't.

-...or that you shouldn't experiment and learn new stuff (you should).
+And I'm not recommending that you shouldn't experiment and learn new stuff.
+You should.

 Just forget about eliminating your weaknesses.
 It's a waste of time.